Registration Staff will be delighted to help you with your marriage formalities.

 You can choose to have a civil or a religious wedding.

-Civil ceremonies can take place in the Townhall, Enniskillen or the Grange, Omagh or you can have your ceremony performed in one of the approved venues.
+Civil Ceremonies A civil marriage can only be performed by the Registrar of Deputy Registrar for the District in which it is to take place.
+You can hold the ceremony in the Townhall, Enniskillen or the Grange, Omagh or you can have your ceremony performed in one of the approved venues.
+Remember to make early arrangements with the Registrar.
+This is important as certain times of the year are very popular.
 View gallery of images on the right.

 To view the locations of approved venues for civil ceremonies on a map please click here